ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/htcondor.rst

     condor_q -const 'JobStatus == 5' -af HoldReason

-  If we want to remove any job, then we execute condor_q to search for the job_id that we want to remove.
-For example with the output from condor_q above if we want to remove the job with id 5888825.0 we would do the following:
+  If we want to remove any job, then we execute :code:`condor_q` to search for the :code:`job_id` that we want to remove.
+For example with the output from :code:`condor_q` above if we want to remove the job with id 5888825.0 we would do the following:

   .. code-block:: bash

     condor_rm 5888825.0

   .. note::
-    The first job (the submitted time is always the earliest) that appears running is the jupyter notebook.
+    The first job in the  :code:`condor_q` output (the submitted time is always the earliest) that appears running is the jupyter notebook.
 Do not remove this one because you will close the jupyter session.

   If we want to enter the working node where the job is running we can use the following command: